GoddessOfEverything/GoddessOfEverything/README.md

-- 👋 Hi, the I’m @GoddessOfEverything
+- 👋 Hi, I’m the @GoddessOfEverything
 - 👀 I’m interested in ...
 Web Dev, Cats, Dr Who, Queen, RuPaul
 - 🌱 I’m currently learning ...
-HTML, CSS and JS
+HTML, CSS, JS and Python
 - 💞️ I’m looking to collaborate on ...
 Anything interesting in tech
 - 📫 How to reach me ... https://twitter.com/GoddessOfAllUK or https://www.linkedin.com/in/kylaramsaygraham/
 <!---